 - Clinicians might use a small microscope called a dermatoscope to examine suspicious moles and freckles during a skin check.
 They may take photographs of suspicious areas.

-How often should patients get skin checks?
+How often should people get skin checks?

-What happens during a skin check at a specialised clinic?
+What happens during a workplace skin check?

 Early detection and patient education are critical for preventing skin cancer.
-At Healthworks, we are dedicated to providing thorough patient education to reduce the incidence of skin cancer.
+At Healthworks, we are dedicated to providing thorough education to reduce the incidence of skin cancer.
 Contact us and learn more about how our employee skin checks keep workers safe today.